 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where herderite typically forms.
+Look in granite pegmatites country, the host setting where herderite typically forms.
 If you start seeing quartz, albite, tourmaline in float, you are in the right ground.
 Field specimens usually show a short prismatic crystals, often twinned or etched habit, so train your eye for that shape before scanning the outcrop.